Solo Travel Guide to Sweden and Norway

 -Check out Stockholm’s excellent nightlife.

-Keep in mind that backpackers travel insurance is needed for both Norway and Sweden as health care is very expensive, like everything else!
+Keep in mind that over 80s travel insurance is needed for both Norway and Sweden as health care is very expensive, like everything else!

 Backpacking around Norway – Solo Traveller experience